mathletedev/mathletedev/README.md

-### 👋 Hi There!
-I'm TheMathlete (a.k.a.
-MathleteDev)!
+### 🐬 Hi!
+I'm MathleteDev!

 ## I'm a Intermediate Programmer!

-- 🏫 I'm working on a website for classwork management!
+- 🏫 I'm working on a [website][corsynx] for classwork management!
-- 🤖 I've made some bots for Discord!
+- 🎮 I've made games with the Unity Game Engine!
-- 💻 I've also made websites with HTML & CSS / React and TypeScript!
+- 🤖 I've also made some bots for Discord!
 - 📅 2021 Goals: Learn Java / Go
 - 📝 Fun Fact: I enjoy participating in math and science competitions!